leopard-ai/betty/README.md

 #### Basics
 The `Engine` class handles the hierarchical dependencies between problems.
 In MLO, there are two types of dependencies: upper-to-lower (`u2l`) and lower-to-upper (`l2u`).
-Both types of dependencies can be defind with Python dictionary, where the key is the starting node and the value is the list of destination nodes.
+Both types of dependencies can be defined with a Python dictionary, where the key is the starting node and the value is the list of destination nodes.

 ```python